BBC Radiophonic Workshop: Latter days

 By the early 1990s, BBC Director General John Birt decided that departments were to charge each other and bid against each other for services and to close those that couldn't make enough revenue to cover their costs.
-In 1991 the Workshop was given five years in which to break even but the cost of keeping the department, which required two dedicated engineers, a software developer (Tony Morton) and a secretary (Maxine) as well as the composers, proved too much and so they failed.
-Dick Mills, who had worked on Doctor Who since the very beginning, left in 1993, along with Ray White, Senior Engineer, and his assistant, Ray Riley, with the Maida Vale technical team taking on their role, and engineer Fiona Sleigh smoothing the transition.
+This policy led to operational staff being made redundant and more accountants being employed, and increased site costs.
+In 1991 the Workshop was given five years in which to break even but the cost of keeping the department, which required two dedicated engineers, a software developer (Tony Morton) and a secretary (Maxine) as well as the composers, proved too much, so they failed.
+Dick Mills, who had worked on Doctor Who since the beginning, left in 1993, along with Ray White, Senior Engineer, and his assistant, Ray Riley, with the Maida Vale technical team taking on their role, with engineer Fiona Sleigh smoothing the transition.

-In 1995, despite being asked to continue, organiser Brian Hodgson left the Workshop, and his role was carried out remotely from Broadcasting House by people with other priorities and little enthusiasm.
+In 1995, despite being asked to continue, organiser Brian Hodgson left the Workshop, and his role was carried out remotely from Broadcasting House by people with other priorities and little enthusiasm for the workshop, rarely even visiting the site.
 Malcolm Clarke and Roger Limb left.
 By the end, only one composer, Elizabeth Parker, remained.
 The Workshop officially closed in March 1998, but Elizabeth stayed on for a couple of months to complete her last job.
-John Hunt, (who took over much of the specialist editing side of the workshop previously done by Dick Mills) continued working in Studio E, now called "Radiophonics" until well into 2000, occasionally managing to fit in a bit of traditional Radiophonics work.
+John Hunt (who had been doing much of the specialist editing side of the workshop previously done by Dick Mills) continued working in Studio E, now called "Radiophonics" until well into 2000, occasionally fitting in a bit of traditional Radiophonics work too.
 Mark Ayres recalls the Workshop's tape archive being collected on 1 April, exactly 40 years after the department had opened.

 Legacy

 Following the decision to close the Radiophonic Workshop, the studios were cleared and most remaining equipment was disposed of, with some of it being sold to the composers.
-The tape library was largely forgotten until the room was ordered to be "cleared".
-Fortunately the Maida Vale studios technical team became aware of this and were able to hide the tapes away in various dark corners of the building before they could be thrown away.
+The tape library was largely forgotten until the room was ordered to be "cleared" to save costs.
+The Maida Vale studio assistants and technical team became aware of this and hid the tapes in various dark corners of the building before they could be thrown away.
 Eventually Mark Ayres and Brian Hodgson were commissioned to catalogue its extensive library of recordings with help from other composers.

 In October 2003, Alchemists of Sound, an hour-long television documentary about the Radiophonic Workshop, was broadcast on BBC Four.

-The Magnetic Fields titled the first track of their album Holiday, after the BBC Radiophonic Workshop.
+The Magnetic Fields titled the first track of their album Holiday after the BBC Radiophonic Workshop.

 In February 2025, Spitfire Audio released a sample library featuring sounds from the Radiophonic Workshop for public purchase.
 The library featured audio sourced from the original Workshop archives, as well as newly recorded performances by the Workshop members.
 Archivist Mark Ayres noted the team's age as a motivating factor for this collaboration, stating, "We're not going to be around for ever.
 It was really important to leave a creative tool, inspired by our work, for other people to use going forward."